 Search for Happiness

-The search for happiness is man’s basic instinct and it will give a deeper meaning for his life.
-Centuries ago,the great Greek philosopher Aristotle declared;‘ Happiness is the meaning and the purpose of life, the whole aim and end of human existence’.
+The search for happiness is man’s basic instinct and it will give a deeper meaning to his life.
+Centuries ago, the great Greek philosopher Aristotle declared;‘ Happiness is the meaning and the purpose of life, the whole aim, and end of human existence’.
 So, it is hoped that everybody, especially experts in education, will appreciate the novel move by the IIT Kharagpur.
-The university of California, Berkeley, is now conducting an online course on Happiness.
+The University of California, Berkeley, is now conducting an online course on Happiness.
 Anyhow, it is a good positive change in education that more institutes and educational experts are realizing the importance of happiness in our lives and becoming interested in the search for happiness and well being.

-According to Dalai Lama, the purpose of our lives is to be happy.
+According to the Dalai Lama, the purpose of our lives is to be happy.
 Researchers have proved that it is when one is happy that he can perform to his maximum potential.
 You will be more creative and proactive when you are happy.
 Happiness makes you more prudent and productive in your life.
-Many psychologists and thinkers are of the opinion that the study of science of happiness should necessarily be included in our school syllabus, because it is essential for a purpose driven meaningful life and for the ultimate success.
+Many psychologists and thinkers are of the opinion that the study of the science of happiness should necessarily be included in our school syllabus because it is essential for a purpose-driven meaningful life and for the ultimate success.